 Taxonomy can change in time due to the transition to DNA sequence analysis for use in systematics, the names of microorganisms may change as well as the species affiliation.
 When a literature search is conducted it is important to also take into account previous taxonomic names which may have been used in past publications.

-1.2.2 Specification of the material used for manufacturing of formulated products (283/2013; 1.4)
+2.3.2 Specification of the material as manufactured and of the product (283/2013; 1.4 and 284/2013; 1.4, respectively)